DP-MemArc: Differential Privacy Transfer Learning for Memory Efficient Language Models: Conclusion

 \section{Conclusion}

 In this paper, we introduce a framework called DP-MemArc, which encompasses two methods aimed at addressing the issue of excessive memory consumption during training in privacy-sensitive scenarios.
 In this process, we reduce the training memory consumption of models in privacy environments using the BK method.
-With the design of DP-MemArc, language models can perform downstream tasks under corresponding privacy constraints across various tasks.
-Multiple experiments have demonstrated the effectiveness of our approach, achieving significant optimization in training memory.
-We hope that our method will contribute to future private efficient memory optimization for fine-tuning large language models and be applicable to different training tasks.
+With DP-MemArc, LLMs can perform downstream tasks under corresponding privacy constraints across various tasks.
+We hope that our method will contribute to future private efficient memory optimization for fine-tuning LLMs.